Kaio-Olimpio/Probability-for-GEI/README.md

 Maize dataset: Phenotypic information used in this paper.

+Wheat dataset: Phenotypic and SNP information used in this paper.

-Stan models: Script for the Bayesian analyses of models 1 - 4.
+Stan models: Script for the Bayesian analyses of models 1 - 5.